uncannyMBM/pollit/README.md

 #### Configure project environment
 To configure the project environment just copy .env.example file and paste it and rename it with .env

+#### Generate app key
+To run the project you need to generate the app key.
+Go to your cmd prompt or terminal and run
+<pre>php artisan key:generate</pre>

 #### Configure database
 Go to .env file and change below lines